We need to act now to

 Do you have questions or other ideas about how you can get involved?
 Shoot us an email at: Hello@PreserveNortheastTexas.org

 - Contact your lawmaker and let them know that you are against the Marvin Nichols Reservoir.

 - Write a Letter to the Editor.

 - Follow us on Facebook and Instagram and share our content.

 - Share the word with your friends, neighbors and local community.

 Frequently Asked Questions

-If built, the proposed Marvin Nichols Reservoir would create a dam and reservoir on the main stem of the Sulphur River in Red River and Titus Counties, flooding 66,000 acres of heritage farm and ranch land, hardwood forest, and wetlands.
+If built, the proposed Marvin Nichols Reservoir would create a dam and reservoir on the main stem of the Sulphur River in Red River, Titus, and Franklin Counties, flooding 66,000 acres of heritage farm and ranch land, hardwood forest, and wetlands.
 An estimated 130,000 additional acres would be removed from private land ownership for mitigation required by the federal government.
 Ultimately, an estimated 200,000 acres will be removed from private land ownership in Northeast Texas if the Marvin Nichols Reservoir is built.
 The impacts will be felt across the entire region.

 It is no secret Texas’ population has been growing.
 Some estimates show that by 2036, our state’s 200th birthday, Texas will have 10 million more people.
 Many of those new residents are flocking to urban areas, putting a strain on municipalities to provide for the growing needs of their communities.
 At some point in the future, the Dallas Fort-Worth Metroplex will need more water.
 Yet, rather than look to conservation and resources in their own community to meet growing water needs, the region has decided the solution is to flood 66,000 acres of private land in Northeast Texas to build a reservoir, with the water pumped back to the DFW Metroplex.